 - 1. Career planning activities may be a component of the beneficiary's plan and may be used to develop learning opportunities and career options consistent with the person's skills and interests; - 2.
 Assisting and prompting with personal hygiene, dressing, grooming, eating, toileting, ambulation or transfers, other personal care and behavioral support needs, and any medical task which can be delegated.
-Personal care assistance may not comprise the entirety of this service; - 3.
-Receiving personal care skills training at a facility to improve their adaptive skills; - 4.
+Personal care assistance may not comprise the entirety of this service:

+- 3. Receiving personal care skills training at a facility to improve his/her adaptive skills; - 4.
 Participating in a community inclusion activity designed to enhance the beneficiary's social skills; - 5.
 Training in basic nutrition and cooking skills at a community center; - 6.
 Participating, for an older beneficiary, with a group of senior citizens in a structured activity.
-This may include activities such as community-based activities sponsored by the local Council on Aging (COA); - 7.
+This may include activities such as community-based activities sponsored by the local Council on Aging; - 7.
 Receiving aerobic aquatics in an inclusive setting to maintain the beneficiary's range of motion; - 8.
 Learning how to clean a residence; - 9.
 Learning how to make choices and ordering from a fast food restaurant; - 10.
-Learning how to observe basic personal safety skills;
+Learning how to observe basic personal safety skills; - 11.
+Doing non-paid work in the community alongside peers without disabilities to improve social skills and establish connections; and - 12.
+Receiving, as appropriate with his/her family, information and counseling on benefits planning and assistance in the process.